Are you an adviser? Go to Unbiased Pro

 • The date when you or your partner first asked for medical advice about an illness or the date of discharge

-When you’ve dedicated your working life to the armed forces, it’s important to make sure that you get the pension or compensation that you deserve.
+When you’ve dedicated your working life to the armed forces, it’s important to make sure you get the pension or compensation that you deserve.

 If you found this article useful, you might also find our article on civil service pensions informative, too.